 “Ask your doctor to review your medicines.
 Some medicines can make you sleepy or dizzy and cause you to fall.”

 “Get your vision checked by an eye doctor every 1 to 2 years.
 You might need to update your glasses or contacts.”

 “Make your home safer can also help protect you.
 For example, put non-slip mats in the bathtub and on shower floors.”

 Offer to help.

 Here are some ideas:

 - Go with your loved one to get his vision checked.

 - Put railings on both sides of the stairs.
 Put grab bars inside and outside of the tub and next to the toilet.
-Or help your loved one find someone else to do it, like a contractor.
+Or help your loved one find someone else to do it, like a professional contractor.

 - Sign up for a tai chi (“ty chee”) class together.
 Tai chi is a Chinese exercise that involves moving the body slowly and gently.

 - Move her telephone closer to a favorite chair or the bed.

 - Help move furniture in your loved one's home so the walking paths are clear.

 - Help pick up clothes, books, and other items from the floor and stairs.
 This will help keep your loved one from tripping.